James Maxwell (actor): Early life

-He was born in Worcester, Massachusetts, United States, but spent most of his career in the United Kingdom and died in London.
+Maxwell was born in Worcester, Massachusetts, United States, but spent most of his career in the United Kingdom and died in London.
 He came to Britain at the age of 20 to train at the Old Vic theatre school.
 While there he met fellow students Casper Wrede and Richard Negri (co-founders of the Royal Exchange 25 years later).

 Work in the theatre

-After seasons at the Bristol Old Vic and the Piccolo Theatre in Manchester he started to collaborate with the directors Michael Elliott and Casper Wrede, initially with the 59 Theatre Company.
+After seasons at the Bristol Old Vic and the Piccolo Theatre in Manchester, Maxwell started to collaborate with the directors Michael Elliott and Casper Wrede, initially with the 59 Theatre Company.
 He translated Georg Büchner's Danton's Death (original title: Dantons Tod) for the opening production at the Lyric Theatre, Hammersmith.
 Elliott and Wrede went on to run the Old Vic company and Maxwell joined them to act in several of the productions including The Merchant of Venice and Measure for Measure.

 The group then joined with Braham Murray in Manchester to form the 69 Theatre Company.
 Maxwell adapted Daniel Deronda; directed by Elliott and starring Vanessa Redgrave it was subsequently televised.
 He acted in many productions for the company including Prospero in The Tempest in 1969 and Thomas More in A Man for All Seasons in 1975.
 He also directed Arms and the Man with Tom Courtenay, Jenny Agutter and Brian Cox in 1973.

 Based upon the success of this collaboration the group started to look for a permanent theatre in Manchester and eventually a new theatre was built inside the disused Royal Exchange with Maxwell as one of the founding artistic directors.
 He appeared in both the opening productions: Kleist's The Prince of Homburg (original title: Der Prinz von Homburg) and Sheridan's The Rivals and remained an artistic director until his death in 1995.
 As well as acting in many productions over the course of 20 years, he adapted several novels including The Count of Monte Cristo, Pride and Prejudice and The Moonstone.
 He also directed over 20 productions.
 As Braham Murray recalled.
 "As an artist he was multi-talented and practised each of his skills with discretion.
-As a writer, he translated many works; as a director he was particularly skilful at comedy.
+As a writer, he translated many works; as a director he was particularly skillful at comedy.
 He loved to make people laugh, but it was as an actor that he would want to be remembered."